MikePiotrowski/Cydonia-Project/README.md

 - **Read Articles**: Gain insights into Mars geology and the significance of Cydonia
 - **Join the Community**: Subscribe to the newsletter and connect with fellow researchers
 - **Contact the Team**: Reach out with questions or to contribute research
+- **Install as PWA**: Add the website to your home screen for offline access on mobile or desktop
+- **Use Accessibility Features**: Navigate with keyboard, use the skip-to-content link, and enjoy high contrast mode
+- **Explore the Interactive Map**: Toggle different data layers and discover points of interest in the Cydonia region
+- **Discover Additional Anomalies**: Learn about structures beyond the Face, including the D&M Pyramid, The Fort, and more

 ## 🤝 Contributing